chewyou/silverstripe-algolia-search/readme.md

 ## Theme Setup

-Copy the directory */algolia-search* to your theme */src/js/components* directory
+Copy the directory */algolia-search* to your theme */src/js/components* directory.
+Line 32 of AlgoliaController.php looks for this file.

 Refer to */theme/src/js/main.js* for inspiration (ES6 is used)